HOTELS

 Getting There

 Easter Island is most commonly reached by air from Santiago.
-This flight to Mataveri International Airport typically lasts 4.5 hours.
+This flight to Mataveri International Airport typically lasts five hours and 40 minutes.
+Flights are also available from Papeete, Tahiti.
+These have. duration of approximately seven hours and 20 minutes

 Start your journey today